Morkalork/ecma-essentials/README.md

 ## Default parameters

-Parameters in functions can now have default values, very nifty:
+Parameters in functions can have default values, very nifty:

 ```js
 function foo(bar = 15) {